tintdang/Word-Guess-Game/README.md

 # Word-Guess-Game Final Fantasy Version!

-Guess the word I'm thinking of!
-A hangman game with the theme of Final Fantasy Protagonists
+Guess the character I'm thinking of!
+A hangman game with the theme of Final Fantasy Protagonists.

 ## Demo